 There are a lot of unique challenges I want to cover for women going through deferred formal recruitment.
 I want to share some of my stories with you about the changes I saw, what I had to do, and what I encourage you to do as well.
 I will be breaking up the text below into three categories: before, during, and after recruitment.

 Note: This article contains affiliate links.

 Before Deferred Recruitment

-The first semester of your freshman year can be super important if you are going through deferred formal recruitment.
+The first semester of your freshman year is essential if you are going through deferred formal recruitment.
 Below I am listing some of my favorite tips to having a productive first semester before deferred recruitment!

 Meet Sorority Women

-If there are any Panhellenic events on campus I would definitely suggest attending as many as you can.
+If there are any Panhellenic events on campus, I would suggest attending as many as you can.
 Or if you have a sorority woman in one of your classes get to know her.
-During recruitment it obviously helps already know one or two girls in each room.
-This will help you feel more confident and also help you practice your formal recruitment small talk skills.
+During recruitment, it helps already know one or two girls in each room.
+Knowing some of the women in the room will help you feel more confident and also help you practice your formal recruitment small talk skills.
 You will be meeting a ton of people during recruitment, so if you can, it’s so much better to start now.

 Join A Registered Student Organization On Campus

-Sorority women absolutely love to see involvement on your application.
-In fact some sororities require that their members are involved in organizations outside of the sorority.
+Sorority women love to see involvement on your application.
+Some sororities require that their members are involved in organizations outside of the sorority.
 A lot of sorority women are leaders and members in other organizations on campus.
-Not only is this a way to potentially meet sorority women; it’s a way to meet other people on campus and boost up your resume.
+Not only is this a way to meet sorority women; it’s a way to meet other people on campus and boost up your resume.

 Clean Up Your Social Media